McCormick Island: Ownership

+McCormick Island, named after the family of Mayor Vance McCormick, originally owned the island and donated it to the City of Harrisburg.
+In the 1920s and 1930s, it was busy with visitors farming, swimming, canoeing, and adventuring up until the Flood of 1936.
 On August 15, 2007, the Central Pennsylvania Conservancy (CPC) purchased McCormick Island from the City of Harrisburg for a total cost in excess of $125,000.
-The main goal intended in the purchase is to preserve this vital asset for birds close to being endangered, as well as protecting other habitats.
+The main goal was to preserve the vital asset for birds close to being endangered, as well as protecting other habitats.
 McCormick remains open to the public with walking trails and places for picnicking and camping.
 River recreation activities such as fishing, boating, canoeing and jet skiing are permitted.
 Strict rules apply to trash and disposal to help reduce the pollution on the island.

 Animals

 McCormick Island regularly supports thousands of waterfowl during the migratory season, such as the common loon, horned grebe, red-breasted merganser, lesser scaup, and bufflehead.
 McCormick Island also represents the highest concentration of wading birds in Pennsylvania during the breeding season including the great egret, yellow-crowned night-heron and black-crowned night-heron.
 The island also provides important breeding habitat for the black-crowned night-heron, which is classified as a candidate- at risk species in Pennsylvania and under consideration for Pennsylvania endangered species status.
 Thus McCormick Island is declared an Important Bird Area (IBA) by The National Audubon Society.
 Any disturbance on the island could possibly impact the bird habitat.
 McCormick Island provides a great avian habitat because of the forested wetland complex and shallow foraging areas, and open water.
 Typically, the main birds spotted on McCormick Island are: great blue heron, green back heron, black-crown night heron, egrets, and bald eagles.
 Non avian species documented on the island include river otter, beaver, muskrat, snapping turtle, yellow-bellied slider turtle, map turtle and water snake.
 American toad populations are abundant on the islands.
+George Miksch Sutton frequented the island in the late 1950s to view and study the black-crowned night-heron.